 About Us

-The Department of Computer Science at Saarland University is one of the top four in all of Germany (CHE Ranking 2018).
+The Department of Computer Science at Saarland University regularly achieves top positions in university rankings such as the CHE Ranking, or the computer science-specific CS Rankings.
 In its more than 50-year history it has distinguished itself many times by its excellence in research and teaching.
-With a current total of 39 professorships and 24 study programs at the highest international level, all aspects of computer science are covered.
-It is part of the Saarland Informatics Campus (SIC).
+With a current total of 36 university professors and 17* study programs at the highest international level, all aspects of computer science are covered.
+The Computer Science department is also part of the Saarland Informatics Campus (SIC).

 • Administrative Office